git-emran/git-emran/README.md

 ## 📂 Check out what I am working on

-[Emran/Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
+[Writr](https://github.com/git-emran/simple-notes) - A Markdown writer desktop application.
 I call it Writr For now.
 It supports basic markup syntaxes.
 Working on File system, Adavnced markup syntaxes.

+[StatusCode](https://github.com/git-emran/source-code) - This platform enables you to conduct coding interviews with a video call with multiple hiring managers.

 ## ⚡️ Where to Find Me